 To register for an existing class, or to try a class* please select a class.
 Private tuition - if you would like special coaching, please contact us.
-Picture format of the Autumn Timetable
+Picture format of the Spring Timetable

 - Treating every teacher, student and parent with respect and as an individual